GabeScott/standard-works-vault/General Conference/1978 April - Worthy of Proper Recommendation.md

 “When anyone cheats, whether by taking help to pass a school test or through more flagrant forms of dishonesty, he cheats himself first.

 “Don’t do it!
-Always, in all ways—be honest with yourself.”
+Always, in all ways—*be honest with yourself.*”

 This training in honesty begins in the home.
 Each of us has personal possessions which are ours alone.
 We can and should share such things as toys and games and our services to one another; but we have money, or jewelry, or clothing that is the personal property of each and should not be taken without the consent of the owner.
 A child who respects such honesty in the home is not apt to violate the principle outside the home.
 On the other hand, lack of such training fosters disrespect for the rights and property of others.